kailash-manasarovar/statement/docs/timeline/2025/january.md

 ## Max Power

-- I get continual informed on Twitter while I'm in Thailand and on into January that the porn brand they are using to distribute whatever porn they make of sedated women in Spain is Max Power.
+- I am continually informed on X while I'm in Thailand, and on into January, that one of the porn brands they are using to distribute whatever porn they make of sedated women in their own homes in Spain is *Max Power*.
 - This makes [Samuel's email](../2022/october.md#sam-shares-some-files-with-me) from 2022 even more interesting than it first appeared.
 - They were telling me, as early on as September 2022, that I was starring on criminal porn networks live and sedated from my own home.
 - They were also telling me, in that foolish way they seem hopelessly addicted to, that an adult male student at the conservatory who spends *a lot* of time with minor girls works for porn distribution networks.

 ![Samuel works for porn distribution networks](../../content/images/samuel-works-for-porn-distribution-networks.jpg)

-- Again, the only way these criminals would be so stupid as to tell me everything, is if they were certain of my murder, or demise some other way, just like the hundreds of women already dealt with over many decades.
+- Again, the only way these criminals would be so stupid as to tell me everything, is if they were certain of my murder, or demise some other way, just like the hundreds of British and Irish women, and other foreign nationals already dealt with over many decades.
 - Google searches confirm the Max Power theme in January 2025, with multiple results on the search terms: *1frgvn x* related to porn channel Max Power.

 ## Paul